redkite-labs/redkitecms-docs/cookbook/change-slot-content-dinamically.rst

 this means that this listener will be called only for the index page, as explained in the **The rendering process** paragraph.

-If you want to call this listenr for the whole site pages, you must replace the event option with **page_renderer.before_page_rendering**, while if you want to call this listener for a specific language, you must replace the event option with **page_renderer.before_en_rendering**.
+If you want to call this listener for the whole site pages, you must replace the event option with **page_renderer.before_page_rendering**, while if you want to call this listener for a specific language, you must replace the event option with **page_renderer.before_en_rendering**.